screeps/docs/api/source/ConstructionSite.md

 One of the following codes:
 {% api_return_codes %}
 OK | The operation has been scheduled successfully.
-ERR_NOT_OWNER | You are not the owner of this construction site.
+ERR_NOT_OWNER | You are not the owner of this construction site, and it's not in your room.
 {% endapi_return_codes %}